 The second book in the series is set in New Orleans, after Chad has had to hastily move from Seattle due to an ill-advised liaison with a young elf.
 In New Orleans, so many people believe in “hoodoo” that the local MHI branch, “Hoodoo Squad”, is very busy all the time.
 Adding to the culture shock for Chad, the population of the city seems as unusual as the monsters.

 “Chad” Gardenier grows up in an academic household, hating his parents.
 He enlists the Marines as quickly as he can, and is killed in the 1983 Beirut Barracks Bombings.
 He is sent back to the mortal realm with a mission, and instructions to look for a sign.
 The sign is “57”.
 He eventually joins Monster Hunter International as a, you guessed it, monster hunter.

 Like Monster Hunter Alpha, the fifth book in the series also diverts to a “minor” character, in this case the enigmatic and fascinating Agent Franks of the Monster Control Bureau.
 After the events in Monster Hunter Legion, Stricken is determined to take control of the government’s monster control assets, and this involves eliminating a pesky incorruptible and almost indestructible asset.
 Agent number one, Franks.

 After a diversion with Earl Harbinger in Monster Hunter Alpha, we are back with Z and the gang, who are attending ICMHP, the first International Conference of Monster Hunter Professionals, in Las Vegas.
 (Yes, really…) Naturally, things go south rather quickly, with more and less nefarious government agencies, a weaponized paranormal entity that was buried decades before, and many humorous shenanigans.

 In a departure from the first two books, this one is all about Earl Harbinger, centenarian werewolf and leader of Monster Hunter International.
 “Z” and the others don’t appear at all.
 Earl is summoned by an old friend to a small town in Michigan in order to deal with a threat rooted in their common past.

 Owen “Z” Pitt and his team of Monster Hunters have just completed a mission in Mexico when Z is attacked by a powerful supernatural.
 Apparently he wounded the Big Bad in the first book, and there’s a now a price on his head.
-Not quite as good as the first one, but still a good time. […]

 Owen Zastava Pitt is an accountant working a boring job with an idiot boss.
 Until his boss turns into a werewolf and almost kills him.
 But Owen Pitt is a huge, strong guy and a gun enthusiast.
 After defeating the werewolf he is recruited by a secretive organization called Monster Hunter International.
 They hunt and kill monsters such as wights, zombies and Vampires.
 The US federal government pays bounties on killed monsters, and even has a Monster Control Bureau to deal with the secret threat.

 A short story collection set in the the Black Tide Rising universe of zombie apocalypse.
 Some stories are really good and some are average.
 On the whole a fun collection if you’ve read the books by John Ringo.
 The dialogue only vignette by John Scalzi deserves special mention as it is both clever and hilarious.